-The SENDCo/SEND Team Leaders or the Y7 Teaching Assistant visits the primary schools to gather information on the needs of students who are coming to us.
-Staff will visit the primary school to work with students and to arrange additional transition visits to Tibshelf School.
-A representative from the Inclusion/SEND team will attend the year 5 & 6 EHCP annual reviews.
-The SENDCo/SEND Team Leaders are-is available on the transition parents' meetings to discuss the needs of individual students.
+The SENCo visits the primary schools to gather information on the needs of students who are coming to us.
+Teaching assistant will visit the primary school to work with students and to arrange additional transition visits to Tibshelf School.
+The SENCO/Deputy SENCO or a representative from the Inclusion/SEN team will attend the year 5 & 6 EHCP annual reviews.
+The SENCo/Deputy SENCo is available on the transition parents' meetings to discuss the needs of individual students.